ingresso-group/slate/source/includes/_availability.md

 Parameter | Description
 --------- | -----------
+`add_discounts` |
+`add_example_seats` | Include to retrieve example seats.
+These can be displayed alongside the ticket options when presenting availability to customers.
+The inclusion of this parameter does not guarantee that example seats data will be returned - this also depends on (a) whether the event is seated and (b) whether the backend supports seat selection.
 `add_seat_blocks` | Include to retrieve individual seats (if, for example, you wish to offer seat selection to your customer).
 The inclusion of this parameter does not guarantee that individual seat data will be returned - this also depends on (a) whether the event is seated and (b) whether the backend supports seat selection.
+`add_user_commission` | Include to retrieve commission data.
+For most partners this will include user_commission only (the amount you earn per ticket).
+Some partners will also see gross_commission, which is the total commission available to be shared between Ingresso and our partner.
+By default you will see user_commission only - if you think you need to see gross_commission as well then please get in touch.

+TODO:
+            "gross_commission": {
+              "amount_excluding_vat": 6.5,
+              "amount_including_vat": 7.8,
+              "commission_currency": {
+                "currency_code": "gbp",
+                "currency_factor": 100,
+                "currency_number": 826,
+                "currency_places": 2,
+                "currency_post_symbol": "",
+                "currency_pre_symbol": "£"
+              }
+            },
+            "user_commission": {
+              "amount_excluding_vat": 2.93,
+              "amount_including_vat": 3.51,
+              "commission_currency": {
+                "currency_code": "gbp",
+                "currency_factor": 100,
+                "currency_number": 826,
+                "currency_places": 2,
+                "currency_post_symbol": "",
+                "currency_pre_symbol": "£"
+              }
+            }

 ### Response